asamoya/AMRippleButton/README.md

 pod 'AMRippleButton'
 ```

-## How to use
+## Usage

 #### in case of Storyboard
 ![how to use](/ScreenShots/tutorial.gif)

 - First, make UIButton instance at your storyboard.
 - Then enter class name as "RippleButton" at Identity Inspector.
+- That's all.

-- Now you can enter Ripple color, Border width, Border color and Corner radius at Attributes Inspector.
+- Optionally, you can enter Ripple color, Border width, Border color and Corner radius at Attributes inspector.
+- Your button's tint color will be used as ripple color unless you  specify.

 #### in case of Swift coding